IsratTasnimEsha/Daily-Money-Management/README.md

 ## Contributing

 Contributions are welcome!
 If you find any bugs or want to add new features, feel free to open an issue or submit a pull request.

+## Author

+Israt Tasnim Esha,

+Dept. Of Computer Science And Engineering,

+Khulna University Of Engineering And Technology.